Henry Murray: World War II, Office of Strategic Services, 1939–1945

-Harvard human experiments, 1959–62
+Harvard human experiments, 1959–1962

 In 1947, he returned to Harvard as a chief researcher, lectured and established with others the Psychological Clinic Annex.

 From late 1959 to early 1962, Murray was responsible for unethical experiments in which he used twenty-two Harvard undergraduates as research subjects.

 Among other goals, experiments sought to measure individuals' responses to extreme stress.
 The unwitting undergraduates were submitted to what Murray called "vehement, sweeping and personally abusive" attacks.
 Specifically tailored assaults to their egos, cherished ideas, and beliefs were used to cause high levels of stress and distress.
 The subjects then viewed recorded footage of their reactions to this verbal abuse repeatedly.

-Among the subjects was 17-year-old Ted Kaczynski, a mathematician who went on to be known as the 'Unabomber', a domestic terrorist who targeted academics and technologists for 17 years.
+Among the subjects was 17-year-old Ted Kaczynski, a mathematician who went on to become the domestic terrorist known as the 'Unabomber', who targeted academics and technologists for 17 years.
 Alston Chase's book Harvard and the Unabomber: The Education of an American Terrorist connects Kaczynski's abusive experiences under Murray to his later criminal career.
+Kaczynski himself disputed connections made between Murray's experiments and the Unabomber bombings, stating that throughout the study, he only had one unpleasant experience for just 30 minutes.

 In 1960, Timothy Leary started research in psychedelic drugs at Harvard, which Murray is said to have supervised.

-Some sources have suggested that Murray's experiments were part of, or indemnified by, the US Government's research into mind control known as the MKUltra project.
+Some sources have suggested that Murray's experiments were part of, or indemnified by, the United States government's research into mind control, known as the MKUltra project.

 Retirement and death

-In 1962, Murray became emeritus professor, and earned the Distinguished Scientific Contribution Award from the American Psychological Association and the Gold Medal Award for lifetime achievement from the American Psychological Foundation.
+In 1962, shortly after the death of his wife, Murray became emeritus professor, and earned the Distinguished Scientific Contribution Award from the American Psychological Association and the Gold Medal Award for lifetime achievement from the American Psychological Foundation.
+He later married Caroline "Nina" Fish, a child psychologist at Boston University and the Massachusetts Mental Health Center, who had been a former student of Jean Piaget.

 Murray died from pneumonia at the age of 95.

 Murray was a leading authority on the works of American author Herman Melville and amassed a collection of books, manuscripts and artifacts relating to Melville which he donated to the Berkshire Athenaeum in Pittsfield, Massachusetts.